Courtney Love: 1988–1991: Beginnings of Hole

-At the end of 1988, Love taught herself to play guitar and relocated to Los Angeles, where she placed an ad in a local music zine: "I want to start a band.
+In late 1988, Love taught herself to play guitar and relocated to Los Angeles, where she placed an ad in a local music zine: "I want to start a band.
 My influences are Big Black, Sonic Youth, and Fleetwood Mac."
 By 1989, Love had recruited guitarist Eric Erlandson; bassist Lisa Roberts, her neighbor; and drummer Caroline Rue, whom she met at a Gwar concert.
 Love named the band Hole after a line from Euripides' Medea ("There is a hole that pierces right through me") and a conversation in which her mother told her that she could not live her life "with a hole running through her".
 On July 23, 1989, Love married Leaving Trains vocalist James Moreland in Las Vegas; the marriage was annulled the same year.
 She later said that Moreland was a transvestite and that they had married "as a joke".
 After forming Hole, Love and Erlandson had a romantic relationship that lasted over a year.

 In Hole's formative stages, Love continued to work at strip clubs in Hollywood (including Jumbo's Clown Room and the Seventh Veil), saving money to purchase backline equipment and a touring van, while rehearsing at a Hollywood studio loaned to her by the Red Hot Chili Peppers.
 Hole played their first show in November 1989 at Raji's, a rock club in central Hollywood.
 Their debut single, "Retard Girl", was issued in April 1990 through the Long Beach indie label Sympathy for the Record Industry and was played by Rodney Bingenheimer on local rock station KROQ.
 Hole appeared on the cover of Flipside, a Los Angeles-based punk fanzine.
 In early 1991, they released their second single, "Dicknail", through Sub Pop Records.